11-pog/MCModDownloader/README.md

 ### Copyright

-This shit is copyrighted by who knows and is licensed under no license lmfao
+This shit is copyrighted by who knows and is licensed by absolutely no one lmfao